azamsharp/azamsharp.github.io/_posts/2022-07-17-2022-swiftui-and-mvvm.md

 One of the most common reasons developers use the MVVM pattern with SwiftUI is because they don't want their view to directly access the domain layer.
 But as I mentioned earlier, when using client server application your domain layer will exist on the server side.
 The client (SwiftUI) will only be responsible for using the server endpoints to perform CRUD operations.

+## User Interface Validation

+One of the common places to perform UI validation is a View Model.
+If the validation fails then we update the @Published property and display an error message to the user.
+On the other hand, if the validation passes then we call a networking layer and perform the task.

+// NEED TO IMPLEMENT

 ## Core Data

 SwiftUI consists of @FetchRequest and @SectionedFetchRequest property wrapper for working with Core Data. @FetchRequest property wrapper not only fetches data from the persistent storage but also makes sure that the user interface is up to date by rendering it when the data changes.